ChordPro/chordpro/docs/content/Resources.md

 there is an environment variable `HOME` that is usually something like `/home/`_username_.
 On Windows this may be something like `C:\Users\`_username_ or `C:\Documents and Settings\`_username_.
-The home directory is conventially specified with a tilde, `~`.
+The home directory is conventionally specified with a tilde, `~`.
 If the user's home directory contains a subdirectory `.config/chordpro` this will be added to the resource libraries.